Bmithbs/dl-streamlit/readme.md

-# Our Digital Life Project Built by Streamlit
+# 🧬 Digital Life Project Built by Streamlit

 ## Run the project